Terrifier: Critical response

-The film was not without its detractors.
 Amyana Bartley of FilmInquiry.com felt that the film's script lacked both clear protagonists and depth, writing, "Art the Clown has the potential to be a formidable, gruesome, franchise horror character, he just needs more seasoning and cultivation."
 Felix Vasquez Jr. of Cinema Crazed called it "fairly mediocre slasher fare", stating that the film lacked any creativity and tension while also criticizing its story line.
 Vasquez concluded his review by stating "As a film Terrifier aims high, but feels like a very disposable party favor you'll have forgotten once the credits roll."

 Accolades

 The film received three Fangoria Chainsaw Award nominations: Best Limited Release, Best Supporting Actor (Thornton), and Best Makeup FX (Leone).

-Sequel
+Comic book

+Between 2021 and 2022, a self-published three-issue limited comic book series adaptation of Terrifier was released by Damien Leone with illustrations by Steve McGinnis.

+Sequels

 In February 2019, Damien Leone stated that a sequel for Terrifier was in production, with the other sequel's script having already been written.
 The film went into production in October 2019 with Fuzz on the Lens Productions as co-producers along with Dark Age Cinema.
 The film was initially delayed during production of its final days of shooting due to the COVID-19 pandemic, but finally resumed in September 2020 and wrapped shooting in 2021.

 The film debuted at the Arrow Video FrightFest in London, England on August 29, 2022, before receiving a nationwide US cinema release on October 6, 2022, and was released to streaming platforms on November 11, 2022.

+After the success of Terrifier 2, it was announced that Terrifier 3 was in the works and in May 2023, it was announced that the sequel was expected to begin filming in November or December 2023 although it eventually began in February 2024 and wrapped in April 2024.
+The film was released on October 11, 2024.